Anglo-Egyptian conquest of Sudan: Campaign of 1896

 Dongola was defended by a substantial Mahdist force under the command of Wad Bishara, consisting of 900 jihadiyya, 800 Baqqara Arabs, 2,800 spearmen, 450 camel and 650 horse cavalry.
-Kitchener was unable to advance on Dongola immediately after the battle of Farka because not long afterwards, cholera broke out in the Egyptian camp, and killed over 900 men in July and early August 1896.
-With the summer of 1896 marked by disease and severe weather, Kitchener's columns, supported by gunboats on the Nile, finally began to advance up the Nile towards Kerma, at the Third Cataract, where Wad Bishara had established a forward position.
+Kitchener was unable to advance on Dongola immediately after the Battle of Farka because not long afterwards, cholera broke out in the Egyptian camp, and killed over 900 men in July and early August 1896.
+With the summer of 1896 marked by disease and severe weather, Kitchener's columns, supported by gunboats on the Nile, finally began to advance up the Nile towards Kerma, at the third cataract, where Wad Bishara had established a forward position.
 Instead of defending it however he moved his forces across the river so that as the Egyptian gunboats came upstream he was able to concentrate heavy fire on them.
 On 19 September the gunboats made several runs at the Mahdist positions, firing at their trenches, but the fire returned was too intense for them to maintain their position safely.
 Kitchener therefore ordered them to simply steam on, past the Mahdist position, towards Dongola.
 Seeing them proceed, Wad Bishara withdrew his forces to Dongola.
 On 20 September the gunboats exchanged fire with the town's defenders and on 23 Kitchener's main force reached the town.
 Wad Bishara, seeing the overwhelming size of the Egyptian force, and unnerved by several days of bombardment by the gunboats, withdrew.
 The town was occupied, as were Merowe and Korti.
-Total Egyptian losses for the taking of Dongola were one killed and 25 wounded.
+Total Egyptian losses for the capture of Dongola were one killed and 25 wounded.
 Kitchener was promoted to Major-General.